mvolkmann/blog/src/lua.md

 The following code demonstrates using a coroutine to generate integers in given multiples stopping at a given limit.
+The `coroutine.create` function returns a value with the type `thread`, but it is a coroutine instance, not a thread in the usual sense.

 ```lua
 local n = 0